DougTheDruid/SoT-ESP-Framework/README.md

 The `SoTMemoryReader` object gets data about the game world, but has a main game loop function called `read_actors`.
 This method is responsible for determining how many actors there are, and reading data about all of those actors.
-The actor data is stored in our class variables for that "run" of the hack and then parsed and diplayed using PyGame.
+The actor data is stored in our class variables for that "run" of the hack and then parsed and displayed using PyGame.
 The `pygame_helper.py` file contains a `PyGameHelper` object which initializes some PyGame info at start-up.
 We then utilize that object to display items to our screen.